cjordanball/Go-Dog-Go/Go Notes.md

     c := 3.14
     d := true
     ```
     In the above examples, the *shorthand* method is used to create the variables and assign a value to them.
-The *type* is automatically inferred.
+The *type* is automatically inferred. **The colon is not necessary if we are assigning a value to a pre-existing variable.

     b. using the *var* keyword, which assigns a **zero value** to the variable.
 Every type has its own *zero value*.
 For example, an int would initialize to 0, a string would initialize to "", boolean is *false*.
     ```go